 - Mix the chili lime seasoning (I used Tajin Clasico Seasoning) with the Himalayan Sea Salt and place it on a small plate.

-- Prepare two coupe glasses by running the edge of half a lime against the edges.
-Gently press the edges of the glasses into the salt mixture, and refrigerate the glasses while you mix the drinks
+- Prepare two glasses by running the edge of half a lime against the edges.
+Gently press the edges of the glasses into the salt mixture, and refrigerate the glasses while you mix the drinks.

 - Combine the tamarind juice, Blanco tequila, triple sec, agave syrup, and ice cubes in a cocktail shaker.

 - Shake and pour into the prepared glasses with salted rims.
+If you're using glasses similar to double old-fashioned glasses, include the ice.
 Cheers!

 - small saucepan

-- coupe glasses, martini glasses, or margarita glasses
+- coupe glasses, martini glasses, double old fashioned glasses, or margarita glasses

 - chef's knife